Vxrpenter/Mintrix-Controller/README.md

 <div align="center">
   <h1>Mintrix Controller</h1>

-  A software for easy displaying of pictures, animations, effects etc. for the mintrix c++ libary.
+  A software for easy displaying of pictures, animations, effects etc. for the mintrix arduino libary.
 It is used for LED Matrixes, specifically for 9x9 ones (81 Pixels)
 </div>

 ---